decentraland/adr/content/ADR-134-new-friend-request.md

   participant renderer
   participant kernel

-note left of renderer: the user send a friend\nrequest from the pop-up renderer->kernel: RequestFriendship(requestFriendshipPayload{messageId:'<unique-id>', userId:'0x...', messageBody='hello!'})
-note right of kernel: ask the server to create\nthe friend request. note left of kernel: in case of success kernel-->renderer: AddUserProfilesToCatalog(addUserProfilesPayload) kernel-->renderer: RequestFriendshipConfirmation(requestFriendshipConfirmationPayload) note left of renderer: create a new entry in\nthe SENT requests list note left of kernel: in case of error kernel-->renderer: RequestFriendshipError(requestFriendshipErrorPayload) note left of renderer: show the error
+note left of renderer: the user send a friend request from the pop-up renderer->kernel: RequestFriendship(requestFriendshipPayload{messageId:'<unique-id>', userId:'0x...', messageBody='hello!'}) note right of kernel: ask the server to create the friend request. note left of kernel: in case of success kernel-->renderer: AddUserProfilesToCatalog(addUserProfilesPayload) kernel-->renderer: RequestFriendshipConfirmation(requestFriendshipConfirmationPayload) note left of renderer: create a new entry in the SENT requests list note left of kernel: in case of error kernel-->renderer: RequestFriendshipError(requestFriendshipErrorPayload) note left of renderer: show the error